supermanzer/FetchJS/README.md

  * To share with people who have the same need/use case
  * Possibly to get some tips on how to write better JavaScript

+## Trying it Out

+You can pull down the compiled files in the `dist/` directory (`main.js` unminified and `main.min.js` minified versions).
+The individual component files are in the `src/` directory.
+Feel free to open up and re-write.
+The intent of the JavaScript files here are that they will be modified to suit each individual's needs.
+I included one class binding (`js-load-page`) as the most generic.
+I have made liberal use of modals in my own work (`js-load-modal`) but each front end framework implements modals in their own fashion so that felt a bit more specialized.

+You might be wondering
+> Hey if this is a JavaScript repo what is that api.py file doing here?

+  1. Don't judge me, Python is awesome!
+  2. I wanted to provide a sample back-end to interact with

+The api.py spins up a simple [Flask](https://flask.palletsprojects.com/en/1.1.x/) API that the `index.html` will attempt to contact.
+You will need to have python and pip installed for this to work (try `python --verison` and `pip --version`, if you get an output you're good to go).
+You are going to want to follow the next few steps in a terminal.

+* Run `pip install -r requirements.txt` to install Flask and Flask_CORS (getting around CORS issues)
+* Run `python api.py` to start the Flask API
+* Start a local web server for `index.html` (as a Python fan I usually run `python - http.server` to spin up a simple server running at `localhost:8000`).

+I invite any and all curious and helpful comments/issues.
+If I've written crappy JavaScript and you want to sahre some tips on how to do it better I'd appreciate the help.